Primary health care

 Primary Care Networks and Family Care Clinics

-Alberta has two team-based approaches to community health care.
-Primary Care Networks, in operation since 2003, are physician-led multi-disciplinary teams.
-Alberta has 42 networks with almost 3,508 doctors and about 904 full-time-equivalent professionals in other disciplines.
+- Primary Care Networks – in operation since 2003, are physician-led multi-disciplinary teams.
+Alberta has 42 Primary Care Networks with approximately 3,800 physicians and the full-time-equivalent of 1000 other health care providers.

-Family Care Clinics, a new approach introduced in early 2012, provide direct access to a team of health professionals, and to other community and support services.
+- Family Care Clinics – introduced in early 2012, provide direct access to a team of health professionals, and to other community and support services.